Luis Molowny: Coaching career

 Molowny retired in January 1958 at the age of 32, and immediately started coaching UD Las Palmas where he had last played.
-Over the following seasons he often acted as interim manager, not being able to prevent top flight relegation in 1960; in the 1968–69 campaign, already as a full-time coach, he led the team to a best-ever runner-up finish only behind champions Real Madrid.
+Over the following seasons he often acted as interim manager, not being able to prevent top-flight relegation in 1960; in the 1968–69 campaign, already as a full-time coach, he led the team to a best-ever runner-up finish only behind champions Real Madrid.

-From March–June 1969, Molowny was in charge of the Spanish senior side who he coached for four games.
+From March to June 1969, Molowny was in charge of the Spanish senior side whom he coached for four games.
 During his tenure, he won twice, drew once and lost to Finland.

 Late into 1973–74 Molowny, who was working with Real Madrid in directorial capacities (where he remained until 1990), replaced Miguel Muñoz at the helm of the first team.
 He won the domestic cup that year, and successively took the place of Miljan Miljanić, Vujadin Boškov and Amancio Amaro after they were fired, being crowned champion in 1978 and 1979; additionally, he was also on the bench as the Merengues won consecutive UEFA Cups in 1984–85 and 1985–86.